In search of diabolical critical points: Acknowledgments

-We thank Po-Shen Hsin, Marvin Qi, Ryan Lanzetta, and Zhen Bi for discussions.
+We thank Abhishodh Prakash, Joseph Maciejko, Po-Shen Hsin, Marvin Qi, Xueda Wen, Ryan Lanzetta, and Zhen Bi for discussions.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development; and by the Province of Ontario through the Ministry of Colleges, Universities, Research Excellence and Security.